shwoodwind.co.uk

 YAS61 left hand stackThings weren't much better up the top end either.
 Here's a shot of the left hand key stack, with a positively cavernous gap between the B key cup and its tonehole.

-Look to the right and you'll see a gap below the auxiliary pad too.
+If you could see to the right you'd see a gap below the auxiliary pad too.
 With such leaks at the top end of the horn it was little wonder that the lower leaks weren't noticeable, the poor player could never get below G - even with a grip on the keys that would have made the Incredible Hulk sweat.

 You can but imagine the anguish - but it doesn't stop there...